JamesMunday98/WD-BASS/README.md

 [![DOI](https://zenodo.org/badge/786251349.svg)](https://zenodo.org/doi/10.5281/zenodo.11188043)

 # How to get started?
 There is a manual that has the most detail and describes every input/output, and I have made a flowchart to assist in the flow of the package.
-I recommend installing the package and taking a look at the example data which can be seen as tutorials.
-Tutorials are for the tutorial data, but I have made scripts to automate the creation of the input file.
-Take a look at the commands "create_single" and "create_double".
+I recommend installing the package and taking a look at the example data which can be viewed as tutorials.
+Input files here are for the tutorial data, but I have made scripts to automate the creation of the input file (read the manual, particularly mentions of Create_yaml.py).

 On top of zipping and extracting the package, you should place these two folders in the extracted file location of the folder "WD-BASS" (file size was too large for github) https://drive.google.com/drive/folders/1w8e7O43tm7-AH5OrbYMe3U9msdy7_xjv?usp=sharing